Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Preventing Saliva

 The best thing you can do to reduce the risk of an allergic reaction due to saliva is to clean up any drool that winds up on the floor before it dries and try to keep it in a designated area if possible.
-You will also need to wash your hands and face frequently, even if the pet doesn’t lick them, because you can pick up the dander when you touch any surface.
+You will also need to wash your hands and face frequently, even if your pet doesn’t lick them, because you can pick up the dander when you touch any surface.
 You may also need to discourage your Beagle from licking you or the affected member of your home.

 Dog Urine Allergies